AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 ```
 #NB Honey Kolsch/AAAD6571BAA847CAACBFF24DA7AFED8A|Black is Beautiful/1E2FCAA36AB84A56B8F6C1F84C14602F|*Stargazer Z Kit/EC0B600CDA884D608A187DBB74608D84|*Black Mamba/3BA60A02EBF0477791443563CCDA38F3|*Brickwarmer Red/EFB0D5D9091647428D9D183FBD2B281E#
 ```
 The Beer Names then display as a list of possible fermentation sessions to select from on the KegSmarts device.
+Only NB Honey Kolsch and Black is Beautiful have not already been selected for fermentation.

 ##### Request - Step 2
-`GET /api/ks/rev1/ferment?machine=<PID>&code=<code>&session=<hash1>&tap=<Location> HTTP/1.0
+`GET /api/ks/rev1/ferment?machine=<PID>&code=<code>&session=<hash1>&tap=<tap> HTTP/1.0
 Host: www.picobrew.com
 Connection: Keep-Alive`

 Values:

 * PID: The product ID for the KegSmarts, as reported on PicoBrew's User->Settings->Equipment page.
-* code: 0=pull list from server 1=pull session info
+* code: 0=pull list from server, 1=pull session info
 * hash1: The unique ID from the list in step 1.
-* Location - 1-4, for Taps and kegs (a two-tap system has Tap 1, Tap 2, and Keg 3; a three-tap system has Tap 1, Tap 2, Tap 3, and Keg 4).
+* tap: 1-4, for Taps and kegs (a two-tap system has Tap 1, Tap 2, and Keg 3; a three-tap system has Tap 1, Tap 2, Tap 3, and Keg 4).

 Example 1: